mileswest07/project-conclave/README.md

 At this point, you should be set up!
 Please file any issues you may find on my GitHub repo.

+## Credits

-All icons were either created by me or made by Nintendo.
-All assets are owned by their respective creators and are used here without express written permission and without intent to profit.
+All sprites were made by Nintendo, ripped by me, and are used here without express permission and without intent to profit.
+All Metroid placeholder icons and Zelda sprites were made by me.
+All assets and code may be used for non-profit purposes; I merely ask that correct credit be given to responsible parties for it.